ZauchnerP/gmoTree/README.md

 See the page
 <a href="https://zauchnerp.github.io/gmoTree/articles/intro_to_gmoTree.html" target="_blank">Introduction
-to gmoTree</a> for a more detailed overview of the functions.
+to gmoTree</a> for a more detailed overview of most of the functions.
 For further details on the package as a whole, visit the
 <a href="https://zauchnerp.github.io/gmoTree/" target="_blank">
 gmoTree website</a>.